turisap/Priority-Queue/README.md

 where `initialValues` is an array of objects and can be empty.

 ## API
-There are six point at public API:
+There are six points at public API:

 ```
 enqueue(values)